PalakKakani/PalakKakani/README.md

 📧 palak11.kakani@gmail.com

 ⚡ **Fun Fact**
-Led a MERN Stack workshop for 200+ students and served as a Global Ambassador at Women Tech Network — passionate about inclusive, impactful tech!
+Served as a Global Ambassador at Women Tech Network — passionate about inclusive, impactful tech!